-- College Board Training- Teachers will have the opportunity to receive virtual College Board training in the summer of 2021 and virtual or face-to-face College Board training in 2022.
+- College Board Training – Teachers will have the opportunity to receive virtual or face-to-face College Board training in the summer of 2023.
 This training will be provided for teachers who are new to teaching AP and for teachers who are already teaching AP but would like to refresh in their subject area.

-- Niswonger Online Teacher Training- Teachers who are currently College Board trained or receive College Board training this summer can apply to be a Niswonger Online AP teacher.
+- Niswonger Online Teacher Training – Teachers who are currently College Board trained or receive College Board training during the summer can apply to be a Niswonger Online AP teacher.
 Once hired and given a course, the teacher will be trained by the Niswonger Foundation in online pedagogy and teacher expectations, CanvasLMS, GeniusSIS, and all aspects of teaching in a virtual classroom.

 - Classroom teachers will receive support through College Board training and monthly AP Cohort meetings.